ionic-team/stencil-site/src/docs/guides/publishing.md

 # Publishing A Component Library

 There are numerous strategies to publish and distribute your component library to be consumed by external projects.
-One of the benefits of Stencil is that is makes it easy to generate the various [output targets](/docs/output-targets) that's right for your use-case.
+One of the benefits of Stencil is that is makes it easy to generate the various [output targets](/docs/output-targets) that are right for your use-case.

 ## Publishing to Node Package Manager (NPM)

-The first step and highly recommended step is to [publish the component library NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).
-Npm is an online software registry for sharing libraries, tools, utilities, packages, etc. Once the library is published to NPM, other projects are able to add your component library as a dependency and use the components within their own projects.
+The first step and highly recommended step is to [publish the component library to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).
+NPM is an online software registry for sharing libraries, tools, utilities, packages, etc. Once the library is published to NPM, other projects are able to add your component library as a dependency and use the components within their own projects.

 ## `package.json`

 The purpose of the `package.json` file is to give other tools instructions on how to find the package's files, and to provide information about the package.
 For example, bundlers such as [Rollup](https://rollupjs.org/) and [Webpack](https://webpack.js.org/) use this configuration to locate the project's entry files.

-An advantage to using the compiler is it is able to provide help on how to best setup the project for distribution.
+An advantage to using the compiler is that it is able to provide help on how to best set up the project for distribution.
 Below is a common setup found within a project's `package.json` file:

 ```json
 {